Both Belle's and Willow's puppies have updated pictures this week; check the Pups link above to see some new individual pictures of each puppy.

 Mardi's Golden Retriever puppies are progressing nicely.
 Their first pictures will appear the next weekend; their Puppy Pick Day is Saturday, December 1st and their Puppy Go Home Day is Saturday, December 22nd.
 NOTE!
 We still have a few available picks in this litter!

 Araya has been bred this week to Maximus Prime (Max) for a litter of MultiGen Mini Goldendoodles.
 That litter is expected to be ready to go home in February.

-Mardi was bred last week for a litter of Golden Retrievers.
-This should lead to a litter being born in late October that should be ready to go home in late December.
+Shiloh was bred last week for a litter of MultiGen Medium Goldendoodles.
+That litter is expected to be ready to go home in March.

-Gracie and Shiloh are both due to go into heat in the Fall.
+Luna and Sunny are all due to go into heat this Fall.